CodeBlunder/aml-investigator/README.md

 ```

 - RBAC is enforced in the backend data-access layer before restricted data is passed to the agents.
-- The prototype uses preloaded synthetic AML data for customers, accounts, transactions, alerts and sanctions screening.
-Regulatory knowledge is derived from publicly available RBI material and indexed for retrieval.
 - Prompt-injection defense is not implemented in the current version and is treated as a deferred bonus feature.